kisbalazspatrik/nextjs-nft-collection-landing/README.md

 # NextJS NFT Project Template

 This is a NextJS template for NFT projects.
+This template was inspired by a similar template that was originally created in WordPress, but has been reimagined and built using a different platform for modern web development.

 ## Getting started